- Should SAP’s Claims About HANA Not be Verified Because Most People Don’t Care About Database Performance?

 How SAP Uses HANA’s Performance Claims to Push for Customers to Switch Databases

-SAP has very aggressively promoting customers to move to HANA under the logic that the database is incredibly important.
+SAP has very aggressively promoting customers to move to HANA under the logic that the database is incredibly essential.

 Here are a few examples.